Skip Navigation

 All instructors that are officially listed as instructor-of-record in Banner and have a percentage of responsibility of greater than 0% will be included in the survey.

-Evidence shows that the responses to general questions like those are not indicative of good teaching practices and are prone to bias.
+Evidence shows that responses to general questions like those are not indicative of good teaching practices.
 In other words, they don’t reflect anything about your actual teaching effectiveness and they reward and punish instructors for traits that have nothing to do with how good a teacher they are, which is unfair.
-It is true that having such questions on a traditional survey provides a convenient and concise numerical result to put on job applications, but if it does not actually measure what it claims to, then it is misleading at best and potentially biased at worst.
+It is true that having such questions on a traditional survey provides a convenient and concise numerical result to put on job applications, but it does not actually measure what it claims to.
 We encourage you to reflect upon your CRS feedback and include information in your job applications about how you used the feedback to improve your teaching.

 The University of Oklahoma Norman campus collects students' feedback and perspectives about their course experiences using the Course Reflection Survey.
 The Course Reflection Survey is not a traditional Student Teaching Evaluation (STE) and does not include quantitative evaluative metrics.
 Instead, the Course Reflection Survey provides distributions of student responses to a wide range of questions and qualitative feedback that instructors can use to reflect upon, evaluate, and adjust their teaching methods and course materials.
-This change reflects a growing consensus, based on a wide range of empirical results, that traditional, quantitative STE’s are prone to bias and misuse.
+This change reflects a growing consensus, based on a wide range of empirical results, that traditional, quantitative STE’s are inaccurate in reflecting the quality of one’s teaching.

 Feedback from students is vital for instructors to understand how their course was experienced by their intended audience.
 The Course Reflection Survey is designed to gather information from students that will assist instructors in becoming better teachers by understanding what worked well in a particular class and what might need adjustment.
 It also helps the university identify and reward excellent teaching, as well as recognize when instructors need guidance and training.
 In short, it provides students with an opportunity to positively influence the learning environment for themselves and their peers, and enhance the value of their OU degree.